AMOAD2003/Akram-Mahad/README.md

 ![Pic](https://github.com/AMOAD2003/Akram-Mahad/blob/master/unnamed%20(1).jpg "music")

 __CODE__ and test:
   - to test the code to see if it worked properly we used a home-made headphone system where we used two wires and placed them on the      jack of the headphones cable and then connected it to the ground and 0 ports on the microbit which allowed us to hear the different      tones that we programmed it to produce.
   - we the coppied the code from the python writing website onto the microbit to run through its programme.

 Ideas for expansion:

-  -
+  - you could expand this project by using the code above and altering it to create different audio outputs, this could also be expanded     so that it can be interactive with you, allowing you to press buttons and play two differnet outputs at the same time.